 How it works

 The virtual discussion is particularly suitable for topics where participants may have had different experiences.
-To spark the discussion a little, pose a somewhat provocative question.
-Important: Don’t frame the question too narrowly so that participants can respond more elaborately and engage with one another!
+To heat up the discussion a bit, pose a somewhat provocative question.
+Important: Don’t make the question too narrow so that participants can answer more elaborately and engage with each other!

-Tip: Better than a pure text question, in online learning, is a concrete example, such as a video clip or an image.
+Tip: Better than a purely text-based question in online learning is a concrete example, such as a video snippet or an image.

 This is what the exercise looks like in the online course with blink.it: